Director

 When "The Exorcist" was released, horror movies were transitioning out of the atomic age of giant monsters attacking cities and space aliens invading earth.
 The genre was entering a more authentic age with realistic movies that don't follow romantic leads amidst horrific or frightening scenarios.
 "Rosemary’s Baby" from 1967, which helped launch this sub-genre, "Night of the Living Dead" from 1968, "The Texas Chainsaw Massacre" from 1974, and "The Amityville Horror" from 1979 are such movies that come to mind.

 "The Exorcist," released just four years after "Rosemary's Baby," was a movie the likes of which had never been seen before.
-There was no other movie before it about a demonic possession and Catholic exorcism.
+There is no other movie before it about a demonic possession and Catholic exorcism.
 It not only tells a story, but it has a documentary tinge to it.

 I've mentioned before that the supernatural/ demonic possession sub-genre of horror movies often makes my eyes roll.
 They're very few I consider good.
 Often, they're just forgettable and repetitious.